Radiographer

 What it's like

-You'd use different kinds of radiation to help diagnose or treat people who are ill or injured.
+You'll use different kinds of radiation to help diagnose or treat people who are ill or injured.
+The equipment you'll use is highly technical and computerised.

-produce and interpret high-quality images of the body to identify and diagnose injury and disease
+reviewing and interpreting the images to identify and diagnose injury and disease

-assess and monitor patients throughout treatment and follow up
+assessing and monitoring patients throughout treatment and follow-up

-In both areas you would work as part of a team with radiologists, clinical oncologists, physicists, radiology nurses and other healthcare professionals.
+In both areas you'll work as part of a team with radiologists, clinical oncologists, physicists, radiology nurses and other healthcare professionals.

 You can see more about the role of the Diagnostic radiographer and the Therapeutic radiographer on the NHS Scotland Careers website.